-The library offers many electronic resources, including an online catalog (LION) and access to more than 200 databases and 10,000 electronic journals.
+The library offers many electronic resources, including an online catalog (LION) and access to more than 250 databases and over 21,000 electronic journals.
 These are available through Swem's home page (www.swem.wm.edu).
 For more information, visit the library's home page or contact the Reference Department at (757) 221-3067 or sweref@wm.edu.

-Reference Services.
+Reference Services

 Reference librarians, available most hours that the library is open, can help identify library resources that are potentially useful for a particular project, explain the use of specific information tools, assist with searching electronic databases, offer group instruction to classes, and provide general advice on using the library.
-Contact the Reference Department at (757) 221-3067, sweere@wm.edu, or by visiting the Reference Department's web page at www.swem.wm.edu/Services/Reference.
+Contact the Reference Department at (757) 221-3067, sweref@wm.edu, or by visiting the library's home page and choosing Reference.

-Government Information Services.
+Government Information Services

 The Government Information Department provides access to federal, state, and international documents.
 Swem Library is a depository for publications issued by the United States and Virginia governments.
-Access to electronic government information on the World Wide Web is provided at the Government Information Department's home page: www.swem.wm.edu/GOVDOC/docpage.html.
+Access to electronic government information on the World Wide Web is provided at the Government Information Department's home page: please visit the library's home page and choose Government Information.
 Specialized indexes for microform collections of government titles are available in the department.
 Contact the Government Information Department at (757) 221-3064 or swedoc@wm.edu.

-Circulation Services.
+Circulation Services

 All of the library's collections are available for use within the library, and most items can be borrowed for use outside the building.
-Loan periods and other library privileges for all library patrons are posted on the library's web pages.
+Undergraduates may borrow most items for thirty days; graduate students, staff, and faculty receive longer loan periods.
 All students, staff, and faculty must present a current college ID card to borrow materials.
 The use of Swem Library is subject to the principles of the Honor Code.
-More information about Circulation services can be found at www.wwm.edu/Services/Circ.
+More information about Circulation services can be found at the library's home page or by contacting the department at (757) 221-3072 or swcirc@wm.edu.